exercism/problem-specifications/exercises/roman-numerals/introduction.md

 # Description

-Today, most people in the world use Arabic numbers.
+Today, most people in the world use Arabic numerals (0–9).
 But if you travelled back two thousand years, you'd find that most Europeans were using Roman numerals instead.

 To write a Roman numeral we use the following Latin letters, each of which has a value: